arkency/posts/posts/2015-03-12-exploring-gregs-event-store-part-2.md

 ## Conclusion

-That was great experience to work with Greg's Event Store.
+It was great experience to work with Greg's Event Store.
 Although using cURL isn't the best method to experience the ES.
 We have to create own ruby tool to work with Greg's Event Store.
 After all we are rubyists, right?